themarcman314/ftwgPassMan/README.md

 The program is very simple just specify two arguments so even your grandma can run it

-The first is a letter specifying what types you want your password to contain such as:
+The first is one or several letters specifying what character types you want your password to contain such as:

 - u for uppercase